ebritsyn/obormot/README.md

 Obormot is a telegram bot that receives a picture, detects faces in that picture and predicts if they are smiling or neutral.
-It obtains faces bounding boxes, draws them on the input image and set corresponding labels (emojis :smiling: and :neutral:) on found faces
+It obtains faces bounding boxes, draws them in the input image and sets corresponding labels (emojis :smiling: and :neutral:) on found faces

 ## Getting Started